Oh My Food Recipes

 brushing honey on the bak kwa pork jerky

 10. The following step, brush honey on one side and broil it for 3-5 minutes.
-(Put in the top rack.)
+(Put it in the top rack.)
 After, flip the other side.
 Brush honey and broil it for 3-5 minutes.
+(Be careful and watch it because it will burn fast.)

 broil one side bak kwa pork jerky

-11. Lastly, wait it cool down, cut them into small pieces.
+11. Lastly, wait for it to cool down, cut them into small pieces.
+Remove the burn edges.

 homemade Chinese pork jerky on a white plate with a striped towel

 Enjoy this bak kwa recipe or Chinese pork jerky recipe!
-Also, check out these char siu, soy sauce chicken and tonkatsu recipes.
+Also, check out these char siu, soy sauce chicken, sweet & sour pork, steamed pork patty, tomato eggs, musubi and tonkatsu recipes.

 You May Also Like These Snack Recipes: